-Utility Required when using Imadmin Imnewlog Yes, if you use this function instead of Imswitchr to change to a new report log because you do not want to edit the report log file name in the options file.
+Utility Required when using Imadmin lminstall Yes, converts license files between different formats.
+Imnewlog Yes, if you use this function instead of Imswitchr to change to a new report log because you do not want to edit the report log file name in the options file.
 Impath Yes, allows users direct control over license file path settings.
-Imremove Yes, releases a hung license to the pool of free licenses.
+Imremove (in License-File- Based Licensing) Yes, releases a hung license to the pool of free licenses.
 Note that Imadmin's default setting disables the operation of Imremove.
 To enable Imremove, start Imadmin with the - allowLicenseReclaim argument.
 Imreread Not normally required.
-See also Changes in Imreread Behavior when Using Imadmin.
-Imstat Only required to show additional information (such as borrow or reservations).
-Imswitch Yes, controls debug log location and size.
-Imswitchr Not required.
+See also Changes in Imreread Behavior when Using Imadmin. lmstat Only required to show additional information (such as borrow or reservations). lmswitch Yes, controls debug log location and size. lmswitchr Not required.
 Imver Yes, reports the version of a library or binary file.
 Note that you can determine the version of Imadmin by starting it with the -version argument.